mahmoodsoltani/MIS/README.md

 **Technologies Used**

-**.NET Framework:** The project is built on the .NET Framework 4.x, providing a robust environment for developing the application's backend and frontend.
+**.NET Framework:** The project is built on the .NET Framework, providing a robust environment for developing the application's backend and frontend.

 **SQL Server:** SQL Server 2019 is used as the primary database management system, offering reliable and secure data storage for the project's extensive database.